The Color of Law: Accolades

 Among other acclamations of the book, it made the longlist for the 2017 National Book Awards, it was placed at number four on Publishers Weekly's Top 10 Best Books of 2017, it was named one of NPR's Best Books of 2017 one of Bill Gates' favorite books of the same year, and it won Rothstein the 2018 Hillman Prize for Book Journalism.
 The book spent four weeks on The New York Times Best Seller list beginning at position three in the May 20, 2018, issue and ending at number ten on June 10, 2018, issue.
-Following racial unrest in the United States, the book re-entered the list in June 2020.
+Following protests in the United States, the book re-entered the list in June 2020.
 For the book's 23rd consecutive week and 28th total week on the list in the November 22, 2020, issue, the book was placed at number five.
 As of the December 20th, 2020 issue, the book has spent 32 total weeks on the list.

 The book's award summary for the 2018 Hillman Prize for Book Journalism argues the work had provided "incontrovertible evidence that it was the laws and policies passed by local, state, and federal governments that actually promoted the discriminatory patterns that continue to this day".
 After summarizing the topics, the Hillman Foundation went on to note that "Rothstein's invaluable examination shows that relearning this history is a necessary step because it is the foundation for understanding that aggressive policies are in order to desegregate these urban areas and finally pave the way for the nation to remedy its unconstitutional past".